Maybe the sums paid for police misconduct awards should be paid out of that law enforcement agency’s budget?

 One list showed that in a workforce of many thousands during a six-year period, 662 officers had 11 or more complaints filed against them, headed by four each with more than 50 complaints.
 All of those four had been assigned to the Special Operations Section, a supposedly elite special unit later disbanded in a major scandal after it was revealed some of its members had robbed drug dealers, mistreated citizens and engaged in other crimes.
 Several of those with high complaint totals were convicted of on-the-job crimes.
 After extended litigation, the list was eventually made public last year.

 Nor was Chicago unusual in not analyzing which employees were involved in misconduct cases that brought judgments or settlements against them.
-A study published last year in the NYU Law Review by Joanna Schwartz, a UCLA law professor, recounted her attempts to survey 140 state and local law enforcement agencies – half from major states, cities and counties and half from smaller jurisdictions – for publically available data on awards in cases involving police misconduct.
+A study published last year in the NYU Law Review by Joanna Schwartz, a UCLA law professor, recounted her attempts to survey 140 state and local law enforcement agencies – half from major states, cities and counties and half from smaller jurisdictions – for publicly available data on awards in cases involving police misconduct.
 When police authorities were unable to supply the data, Schwartz checked with the jurisdiction’s lawyers.

 Even so, over a quarter of the large locations — including cities like New Orleans and San Diego, and such major counties as Baltimore County and the Houston area’s Harris County — said no government records had compiled, much less analyzed, outlays in police misconduct cases.
 Others jurisdictions could only supply partial data on the issues.